List of Bleach characters: Hollow Ichigo

 "Hollow Ichigo" is the real Zangetsu and the true manifestation of Ichigo's Zanpakuto.
-He was born from the result of Ichigo's mother being infected by trace remains of the Hollow White that passed on into Ichigo and fused with Ichigo's latent Soul Reaper power, which manifested when Ichigo awakened as a Soul Reaper.
+He was born from the result of Ichigo's mother being infected by trace remains of the Hollow White that passed on to Ichigo and fused with Ichigo's latent Soul Reaper powers, which manifested when Ichigo awakened as a Soul Reaper.
 In appearance both normally and when in bankai form, Hollow Ichigo is identical to his host save for his white eyes (golden in anime), opposite colour scheme and permanent grin.
 Prior to his full awakening, Hollow Ichigo manifested himself as a mask that continuously appeared and shielded Ichigo from what would have been a fatal attack.
 After Ichigo is aware of his existence, he is eventually able to fully manifest himself by possessing Ichigo's body during his fights.
-Whenever possessing Ichigo's body, a Hollow mask would form on Ichigo's face as Ichigo slowly undergoes Hollowfication.
-Though a bloodthirsty berserker who would taunt and take any chance to take over Ichigo's body, Hollow Ichigo's nature as a zanpakutō compels him to intervene during some of Ichigo's fights to protect his wielder by the means of Hollowfication.
+Whenever possessing Ichigo's body, a Hollow mask resembling a white skull with red markings would form on Ichigo's face as Ichigo slowly undergoes Hollowfication.
+Though a bloodthirsty berserker who would taunt and take any chance to take over Ichigo's body, Hollow Ichigo's nature as a true zanpakutō compels him to intervene during some of Ichigo's fights to protect his wielder by the means of Hollowfication.
 After his identity is fully revealed, it is explained that everything that Hollow Ichigo did was actually for the sake of making Ichigo stronger and properly utilize his power.
-After Zangetsu is reforged, Hollow Ichigo's essence resides in the largest aspect of the split shikai state of his zanpakutō.
+After Ichigo’s Zanpakuto is reforged into the “true” Zangetsu, Hollow Ichigo's essence resides in the largest aspect of the split true shikai state of his true zanpakutō.

 Hollow Ichigo is voiced by Masakazu Morita in the Japanese version of the anime and by Johnny Yong Bosch in the English dub.